palanikumarraaj/NGS-off-target-calculation/README.md

 - Calculate target region, extended region and off-target region reads and bases
 - Provide top 10 chr based stats as additional data
 - The read length data is required to calculate extended panel info and provided in -r option
+- For a 40 to 45 M reads aligned BAM file - approx 30 to 40 Minutes it will take to calculate

 ## Required packages and Installation